1. Introduction from the Managing Director of Lavazza UK

 7. Supplier adherence to our values and ethics

-On this basis, the Lavazza group is fully committed to a have zero tolerance to slavery and human trafficking (Lavazza Supplier Code of Conduct, section 4.4 - Prevention of Forced Labour).
+On this basis, the Lavazza group is fully committed to a have zero tolerance policy to slavery and human trafficking (Lavazza Supplier Code of Conduct, section 4.4 - Prevention of Forced Labour).
 To ensure all those in our supply chain and contractors comply with our values we require our suppliers to acknowledge and comply with the provisions of the Lavazza Code of Ethics and the Lavazza Supplier Code of Conduct.

 In the event additional or corrective actions are required, Lavazza directly engages with its suppliers requesting the implementation of effective improvement plans (Lavazza Supplier Code of Conduct, section 6.3 - Remedies).

 9. Our effectiveness in combating slavery and human trafficking